Where to stay in Perth First Time: Best Areas

 Stay in West Perth if you love to be near the CBD, you like central, but not very central, you want relaxed places at night, you don’t mind not being next to the nightlife, you don’t mind not being next to the beach.

-mid-range ($$): Sage Hotel West Perth is located on trendy Hay Street, Sage Hotel West Perth is ideally positioned to enjoy a range of dining and shopping options.
+mid-range ($$): Holiday Inn West Perth, an IHG Hotel, 4-star hotel located on trendy Hay Street, ideally positioned to enjoy a range of dining and shopping options.
 Guests can stay connected with free WiFi, keep active in the fitness centre and use the free bicycles to explore the city.

 🔍MORE HOTEL DEALS IN WEST PERTH